Lul-Abdifan/Blog-App/README.md

 # 📖 Blog App <a name="about-project"></a>

-**Blogify** is a user-friendly blog app that allows seamless creation, management, and publishing of blogs.
+**Blogify** A user-friendly blog app that allows seamless creation, management, and publishing of blogs.
 It offers features like article writing and editing, post categorization, comments, and customizable themes.